Hamburger

 Finland

-Trade unions are prevalent across all sectors, and 70 percent of Finnish employees are members of a trade union.
+Trade unions are prevalent across all sectors, and about 55 percent of Finnish employees are members of a trade union.
 Employees may be represented either by a shop steward elected based on the applicable CBA or by a representative elected based on the Employment Contracts Act, as well as an industrial safety delegate in occupational health and safety matters.
 Employers must negotiate or consult with employee representatives, or the whole workforce if there are no representatives.
 There are no national works councils, and trade unions do not have a general right to information and/or consultation or co-determination rights.
 Employees do not have the right to participate in any management body of the employer.

 France